Mesothelioma and the Simian Virus 40

 Research continues to determine the role of SV40 in mesothelioma and other cancers.
 Some researchers insist it is involved, while others deny that possibility.[3]

 Whether we will discover the truth remains to be seen; however, the cause is no longer an important issue for many mesothelioma patients.
 For them, treatment advancements and options are more important.
-Researchers are working on that as well.
+Researchers are also working on that.
 Understanding how a disease like mesothelioma develops is important for prevention, diagnosis, and treatment.